 Physicians Exclusive (the company behind MegaSporeBiotic™) set out to identify specific bacteria strains that could make a big difference to the microbiome.

 Their thinking was, and it was a simple but brilliant idea, that it was not about supra-dosing a single strain but whether bacteria could positively impact the hundred trillion population of the microbiome as a whole.

-Following extensive research, they found that there were microbes, that even at low doses, could organize the microbiome into a healthy, homeostatic population.
+After extensive research, they found that there were microbes that could organize the microbiome into a healthy, homeostatic population even at low doses.

 What they discovered was that Bacillus strains had 'quorum sensing.'